zachariah-mayfield/zachariah-mayfield/ProXmoX/ProXmoX_First_Steps.md

 ls -lh /mnt/ventoy
 ```

-5. Edit this file and the following two values if you are installing Proxmox on a laptop:
+5. Edit this file and the following two values if you are installing Proxmox on a laptop and you don't want the server to die when closing the lid:

 **/etc/systemd/logind.conf**